NastiaCandor/eCommerce-Application/README.md

 npm run test

+//-----------To re-initialize Husky hooks, run:

+npm run prepare

 //----------------------------------------------------------------------

 ```
 ___
 > # Contributing
-We welcome contributions from the community!
+## We welcome contributions from the community!
 If you would like to contribute to the project, please follow these steps:

 1. Fork the repository on GitHub.